malandrakisgeo/apocryptor/README.md

 But unlike in hash functions, it should be done in a way that does not hinder the retrieval of the original plaintext.

 <sup>After some weeks of trial and error, a couple of plans that were as doomed as the Coyote's, and some other eureka! moments, my solution evolved to this:
-a CBC structure with the message digest of both the plaintext and the password as initialization vector, and then just... well, just any byte-by-byte modification of the input.
+a CBC structure with the message digest of both the plaintext and the password as initialization vector*, and then just... well, just any byte-by-byte modification of the input.
 Even a simple XOR operation might suffice.

+*<sup><sub> After talking with professional cryptographers, the message digest of the file and the password ought to be used along with an Initialization Vector, and not replacing it.

 ### An unbreakable (?) block cipher mode of operation